openebs/openebs/README.md

 ## Show me the Code

 This is a meta-repository for OpenEBS.
-Here please find various documentation related artifacts.
-The actual source code is located in other repositories under the OpenEBS organization.
-Please start with the pinned repositories.
+Here please find various documentation related artifacts and code related to integrating OpenEBS with popular orchestration engines like kubernetes, swarm, mesos, rancher, etc., The core storage and storage orchestration source code is distributed in other repositories under the OpenEBS organization.
+Please start with the pinned repositories or with [OpenEBS Architecture](./contribute/design/README.md) document.

 ## Contributing